Module 26: Callbacks and Guardrails - Building a Content Moderator

 Goal

-In this lab, you will implement a full suite of callbacks to create a Content Moderation Assistant.
-This agent will demonstrate how to build production-grade safety guardrails, validation, logging, and response filtering.
+In this lab, you will implement a suite of callbacks to create a Content Moderation Assistant.
+You will learn to build safety guardrails, validate tool arguments, filter responses, and, crucially, implement a Caching mechanism using before_agent_callback to save tokens and time.

 Step 1: Create the Project Structure